 Simplicity or more direct controls?

 All recent camera models feature a touchscreen, which makes navigating menus and controlling things like autofocus more convenient than before.
-But you may also want the convenience and tactile feel of having more dials and buttons that can change settings directly.
+Camera models designed for more advanced users usually have more dials and buttons that help you change settings more quickly in dynamic scenes.

 6. What do I plan to shoot?